 File Share Delivery in Reporting Services

-Reporting Services includes a file share delivery extension so that you can deliver a report to a folder.
+SQL Server Reporting Services includes a file share delivery extension so that you can deliver a report to a folder.
 The file share delivery extension is available by default and requires no additional configuration.
 In order for file delivery to succeed, you must set write access permissions on the shared folder.
 In addition, users who require access to the reports must have read permissions on the shared folder.

 To distribute a report to a file share, you define either a standard subscription or a data-driven subscription.
 You can subscribe to and request delivery for only one report at a time.
 To learn how to use file share delivery in a data-driven subscription, see Create a Data-Driven Subscription (SSRS Tutorial).
 Additionally, the account that runs remote file share subscriptions requires rights to log on locally on the Reporting Services computer.

 Applies to: Reporting Services Native mode | Reporting Services SharePoint mode

 In this topic:

 Unlike reports that are hosted and managed by a report server, reports that are delivered to a shared folder are static files.
 Interactive features that are defined for the report do not work for reports that are stored as files on the file system.
 Interaction features are represented as static elements.
 For example, if you deliver a matrix report, the resulting file shows the top-level view of the report; you cannot expand rows and columns to view supporting data.
 If the report includes charts, the default presentation is used.
 If the report links through to another report, the link is rendered as static text.
 If you want to retain interactive features in a delivered report, use e-mail delivery instead.
 For more information, see E-Mail Delivery in Reporting Services.